 The word Tiramisu comes from the Italian ‘pick me up’ referring to the coffee and chocolate in this Italian trifle dessert.

 Tiramisu is a classic no-cook Italian dessert that is a bit like a trifle.
-Most say that most say originates in the 1960’s but others will tell you it is based on an old Italian dessert recipe from the 17th century.
+Most say that tiramisu originates in the 1960’s but others will tell you it is based on an old Italian dessert recipe from the 17th century.

 Traditional tiramisu is uaually made with Savoiardi finger biscuits, espresso coffee, mascarpone cheese, cocoa powder, sugar, eggs and very often liqueur.